kristopolous/jsrand/README.md

  * sufficiently random
  * reproducable

-Javascript's Math.random can do the first 2 constraints, but the third one is left in the open and that's the problem; if you can't reliably reproduce the same set of psuedo random numbers every time, then that is yet another factor that made lead to a higher variance during test runs than necessary.
+Javascript's `Math.random` can do the first 2 constraints, but the third one is left in the open and that's the problem; if you can't reliably reproduce the same set of psuedo random numbers every time, then that is yet another factor that may lead to a higher variance during test runs than necessary.

 Seeing as the performance of this library could vary too and become a factor, there is a routine